 These are a few of the ways that I have tried to bring personal development opportunities to my team.
 I hope you will feel inspired to try some of these ideas in your workplace.

-- Personal growth starts with awareness.
+- Personal and professional growth starts with awareness.

 - Give the people in your workplace an opportunity to grow.